leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section E: Termination/Removal

-Termination and/or removal from membership shall be by written request, by moving from the community (unless such person requests continuance), or by voluntarily being inactive for a period of one (1) year.
+Termination and/or removal from membership shall be by written request of the member, by moving from the community (unless such person requests continuance), or by voluntarily being inactive for a period of one (1) year.

 ### Section F: Membership List